Idaho Business License: Everything You Need to Know

 If your business will operate under a business name, also known as a DBA, fictitious name, trade name, or assumed name, you need to file a form with the Secretary of State.
 The assumed name cannot be confused with other corporations, LLCs, reserved names, registered names, limited liability partnerships, limited partnerships, or nonprofit organizations.
 The state of Idaho approves certain designations to follow the business name:

 For legal questions about an Idaho business license, post your legal need on Upcounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.